Winding Down: A Window Pane on Parting

 Yes, I miss her, but I am also grateful for the pieces of her that are left to me.
 This poem shares a moment that I will treasure always.
 Maybe it will resonate with you.

-Tags: aging, alzheimers, daughter, dementia, elderly, mother, senility
+Tags: aging, alzheimers, daughter, dementia, elderly, family bonds, mother, senility